MyPsyche™ Logo

 Whether you are concerned about something specific or just find yourself struggling and feeling stuck, we can explore your situation, leading to new perspectives and better understanding of your problems.

-Everyone’s counselling journey is unique but I believe that we each possess the ability to work towards fulfilment of our unique potential.
-My approach is non-directive, allowing you to take the lead in our sessions, and I hold the belief that the strength of our therapeutic relationship is key to success.
+I believe that we each possess the ability to work towards fulfilment of our unique potential and that the strength of our therapeutic relationship is key to success.

 The counselling journey can be very challenging with many bumps along the way, but the results hugely rewarding in terms of improvements to our mental health, wellbeing and relationships.